catsmanac/ha_enphase_envoy_raw_data/README.md

 Under the hood, this custom integration is a stripped down fork of the HA core integration and it is using the same [pyenphase library](https://pypi.org/project/pyenphase/) for communication to the Enphase Envoy/IQ Gateway.
 Entity creation, scheduled data collection and auto detection are removed.
 Each Envoy needs to be added manually.
 Token handling and refresh for firmware version 7.0 and later is retained.

+# Releases

+## 2.x.x

+As of Home Assistant version 2025.? the Enphase Envoy integration switched from using httpx library to using the aiohttp library.
+Which is a breaking change for this custom integration.
+Starting with Home Assistant 2025.? you must update to 2.0.0 or newer version.

+## 1.x.x

+First production versions.
+Only use with Home Assistant versions from 2025.3 to 2025.?-1.x.

+# Installation and Configuration

 <details>
 <summary>Installation</summary>